How Long Does it Take to Move House?

 7. Moving Day

 It takes between 1 and 2 days to move house on average.
-You will usually move in on the day of completion unless your circumstances allow for you to move in at a later date.
+You will usually move in on the day of completion unless your circumstances allow you to move in at a later date.
 The completion day will have been agreed on beforehand, so you can book your removal company in advance.
 The seller must move out on this day, to allow the buyer to move in.

 You’ll need to factor in packing your belongings, which can be time-consuming.
 Ideally, it should be done a few days before the completion date, making sure you leave out the essential items you’ll need on the day.
-Unpacking and setting everything up in your new house can take anywhere from a few days to a few weeks to a few years.

 Factors that Could Delay the Process